ZachCoop/fs-journal/quizzes/week05.md

 <!-- enter you answer in the space below -->
 ```

 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+security that gets run through the pipeline

 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+request, response

 ```
 **9.**